Making the Change to Heritage

-- A Heritage University Application Form.
+- A Heritage University Application for admission.

 - An official transcript from each college/university attended.
 A high school transcript is also required of students who have not completed a Washington State AA-DTA (Associate of Arts – Direct Transfer Agreement).